 Here are some quick tips to help you declutter your kitchen:

-- Remove everything one cupboard at a time and put items where you can see them, like on the counter
+• Remove everything from one cupboard at a time and put items where you can see them, like on the counter

-- Decide what you want to donate and add to a donate pile
+• Decide what you want to donate and add to a donation pile

-- Empty out your pantry and food storage, throw out expired food, donate what you don’t eat
+• Empty out your pantry and food storage, throw out expired food, and donate what you don’t eat

-- Sell any kitchen gadget and appliances you have not used in years
+• Sell any kitchen gadgets and appliances you have not used in years

 Don’t you just enjoy cooking more and spending time in your kitchen when it’s tidy?
 A tidy kitchen might even save you from spending so much on takeout.